Brotenko/QualityQuest/Docs/Technical Specifications/docs/network-protocol.md

 #### RequestStartVotingMessage

 Specification of a **[MessageContainer](#messagecontainer)** with the type **[MessageType](#messagetype-enum)::RequestStartVoting**. </br>
 This message is sent from the Moderator-Client to the ServerLogic to request the start of a voting phase.
-For this purpose the Moderator-Client provides the ServerLogic with a prompt and different options for the PlayerAudience to choose from.
+For this purpose the Moderator-Client provides the ServerLogic with different options for the audience to choose from.
 It also provides the ServerLogic with a time-limit on how long the PlayerAudience-Clients may vote on the topic.

 ``` csharp
 class RequestStartVotingMessage : MessageContainer